- How to Play 40K: Overview of the Game

 Once you have a solid core for your army you will need to start branching out.
 Hopefully you’ve managed to play a few games by this point, and have a better understanding of your army, as well as elements of the game you enjoy.
 Armed with some experience and insight, you can look at other units you feel would be a good fit for you.

 Before you purchase new units I would suggest play testing first.
 See if someone you know has the unit you want to try.
 See if he/she would let you borrow it so you can test.
 If not, see if you have some other models that could stand in for, or as well call it proxy, to try them out.
 How things look on paper and how they work on the table can be two very different things.
 That’s why I like to try something out a few times before I commit to spending money on it.

 When you’re new to an army then eBay is an amazing place to get some great deals.
 Buying second-hand models for cheap is how many of us have built many of our armies.
 If you’re a hobbyist then you can usually get even better deals by buying slightly damaged models and repairing them yourself.

 Amazon is another source for buying 40K at a discount.
 There’s a large selection of Warhammer 40K models and kits.

 There are also some discount online retailers that will sell sometimes at 30% off retail price.
-A popular one in Europe is Wayland Games.
+A popular one in Europe is Wayland Games, as well as Element Games.
 Sadly you can’t buy 40K stuff from them if you’re in the U.S. because of GW regulations.